sasa1977/con_cache/README.md

 end)
 ```

-If you use ttl value of 0 the item never expires.
+If you use ttl value of `:infinity` the item never expires.

 TTL check __is not__ based on brute force table scan, and should work reasonably fast assuming the check interval is not too small.
 I generally recommend `ttl_check_interval` to be at least 1 second, possibly more, depending on the cache size and desired ttl.